 Once, as I was walking with the bishop of Beyroot, he began to tell me how much they all felt for me; and how unwilling they should be to put me in chains to die a lingering death; and that were it not for the sympathy and their love towards me, there were people who had conversed with them, who were ready to take my life.
 Some further conversation passed, and I began to introduce the subject of religion, and to ask how we could believe in the pope that he was infallible.
 He quoted for proof the words of our Saviour, Thou art Peter, &c.
 I asked him if it was proper to suppose that all things bestowed on Peter, were also given to the pope?
 If so, why does not the pope speak with tongues; and why is he not secure from the evil effects of poison, &c.?
 He answered, that these last things were not necessary.
 "But how do you prove it necessary," said I, "that the pope should not err?
 Is it not sufficient if any one has doubts, to ask his teacher who is not infallible? if you say yes, then the opinion of the fallible man will answer.
 But if you say no, and that we must go to the pope, what must become of the man who dies before the answer of the pope can reach him?"

 He then resorted to another mode of proof, saying, "Is it not desirable that the pope should be infallible?"
 I assured him I wished he might be so.
 "Well, is not God able to render him so?"
 "Yes, He is able to do all things."
 He wished to infer his point from these two premises.
 But I said, "your reasoning with regard to the pope, may be applied to all the bishops of the church; for it is desirable that they should all be infallible, and God is able to make them so."
-He said, "No, for the bishops feeling less their need of the pope, would not look to him, or submit to him as their head, and there would be divisions and contentions in the church."
+He said, "No, for the bishops feeling less their need of the pope, would not look to him, or submit to him as their head, and then there would be divisions and contentions in the church."
 But why, said I, did not divisions and contentions arise among the apostles?
 Were they not all infallible as well as Peter?
 He would not say they were infallible.
 I told him, that was an opinion that could not be believed, that the pope was infallible, and the apostles not; for it was well known to all, that the Holy Spirit descended upon the apostles in a peculiar manner.
 I asked him again, how it could be made to appear that divisions would be produced if all bishops were infallible, for if they were all of one opinion, as they of course would be, their union must be the more perfect.
 We conversed farther at some length, when he concluded by saying, "You are possessed of a devil."